X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 BRK is a software interrupt.
 With any interrupt several things happen:

 1. The Program Counter is incremented by 2 bytes.
-2. The new PC and flags are pushed onto the stack.
+2. The new PC and flags are pushed onto the stack (pushed flags has B set on BRK).
-3. The B flag is set.
+3. The B flag is set (but only valid in stack memory flags interrupt pushed).
 4. The D (Decimal) flag is cleared, forcing the CPU into binary mode.
 5. The CPU reads the address from the IRQ vector at $FFFE and jumps there.

 On the X16, BRK will jump out of the running program to the machine monitor.
 You can then examine the state of the CPU registers and memory.

-The B flag is used to distinguish a BRK from an NMI.
+The B flag (as pushed on the stack) is used to distinguish a BRK from an NMI.
 An interrupt triggered by asserting the NMI pin does not set the B flag, and so the X16 does a warm boot of BASIC, rather than jumping to MONitor.

 ---
 [[Opcodes](#instructions-by-number)] | [[By Name](#instructions-by-name)] | [[By Category](#instructions-by-category)]